 I’ve been thinking about so many different bakes I want to make and have a ton of recipes to create, perfect and share starting with this beautifully flavoured and textured cake loaf.

 Gingerbread is one of my favourite flavours, not only during the Autumn and Winter months, I can truly eat it any time of the year.
 I wanted to have that staple recipe that I’d be able to make easily whenever the urge arises.

 I do have a very popular and personal favourite classic style Gingerbread Cake recipe shared on the blog but this time I wanted something a little different.
-This recipe is just a simple creamed butter and sugar cake loaf but with a twist.
+This recipe is a simple creamed butter and sugar cake loaf but with a twist.
 Speculaas!
-For those who are unfamiliar with this, it’s a spice blend that can be found in most stores in Europe and is most commonly made up of cinnamon, cloves, ginger, cardamom and nutmeg to name a few.
-There are several brands each with their own spice mix but whichever one you’re able to find will work wonders in this recipe.
+For those who are unfamiliar with this, it’s a spice blend that can be found in most stores in Europe.
+It is commonly made up of cinnamon, cloves, ginger, cardamom and nutmeg.
+There are several brands, each with their own spice mix, but whichever one you’re able to find will work wonders in this recipe.